• Menu

 More than anything, the Blue River is really known for its exceptional Gold Medal fishing, with most of the access falling between the Dillon and Green Mountain reservoirs.

-The river passes through some of the most quintessential Rocky Mountain territory, with plenty of great opportunities for hiking, skiing, and other mountain activities in the surrounding Eagles Nest Wilderness.
+The river passes through some quintessential Rocky Mountain territory, with plenty of great opportunities for hiking, skiing, and other mountain activities in the surrounding Eagles Nest Wilderness.
 The area is home to the iconic Gore Range above the Green Mountain Reservoir.

 Details